elena563/CS50x/README.md

 #### Problem Set 4: Memory
 - copied an audio file (.WAV) modifying its volume by a factor given by user.
+- applied filters to bitmap images: grayscale, reflect, blur and edges (I chose this difficult version because edges filter is related to AI).